AGRINFO AGRINFO logo

 What is changing?

-The EU has proposed maximum levels for inorganic arsenic in certain fish, crustaceans, bivalves, and cephalopods.
-The proposed maximum levels are shown in Table 1.
+The European Union (EU) has adopted maximum levels for inorganic arsenic in certain fish, crustaceans, bivalves, and cephalopods.
+The maximum levels are shown in Table 1.
+This amends Regulation 2023/915.

 Why?